 Introduction

 The mitotic spindle is a highly dynamic microtubule assembly responsible for chromosome segregation and cleavage furrow positioning during cell division.
 Spindle orientation is central to cell fate determination and tissue architecture, and mounting evidences show that astral microtubules, multiple cortical proteins and their interactions with plasma membrane are all critical to achieve correct orientation (Toyoshima et al. 2007, Lancaster and Knoblich 2012, Lu and Johnston 2013, Bergstralh and St Johnston 2014, Nestor-Bergmann et al. 2014).
 Tissues may have additional control mechanisms to minimize spindle orientation errors, such as apoptosis in the wing disc (Bergstralh and St Johnston 2014).
-The connection between spindle orientation and tumorigenesis has also been an active field in recent years (Gonzalez 2007, Knoblich 2010, Pease and Tirnauer 2011), and the therapeutic action of AC electric fields in glioblastoma is largely mediated by mitotic spindle disruptions (Elzinga and Wong 2014, Lok et al. 2015, Taillibert et al. 2015).
+The connection between spindle orientation and tumorigenesis has also been an active field in recent years (Gonzalez 2007, Knoblich 2010, Pease and Tirnauer 2011).

 Most biological materials are diamagnetic, such as proteins, DNA and lipids.
 SMFs can align large biological objects that have diamagnetic anisotropy, such as microtubule polymers and nucleic acid chains, as well as some types of cells and organisms (Maret and Dransfeld 1977, Torbet and Ronziere 1984, Higashi et al. 1993, Emura et al. 2001, Takeuchi et al. 2002, Teodori et al. 2006, Stern-Straeter et al. 2011).
 The degree of alignment with the externally applied magnetic field is proportional to the product of the molecular magnetic susceptibility and the magnetic field strength.
 For proteins, the diamagnetic anisotropy is mainly due to the alpha helix, beta sheet and aromatic rings (Chabre 1978, Worcester 1978, Pauling 1979).
 Even individual peptide bonds, which have weak diamagnetic anisotropy can contribute when linked together in a fixed and organized orientation in alpha helix or beta sheet.
 Most proteins have very weak diamagnetic anisotropy, but their response to a magnetic field can be amplified by ordered polymerization, as in microtubules, where the additive diamagnetic anisotropy can be significant.
 The DNA chain is another example of a biopolymer with relatively large diamagnetic anisotropy (Maret et al. 1975), mainly due to its stacked aromatic bases.
 Theoretical predictions suggested that mitotic chromosome arms, where DNA is highly compacted, might generate electromagnetic fields along the chromosome arm direction (Zhao and Zhan 2012) and, less speculatively, that chromosomes should be fully aligned by SMFs of around 1.4 T (Maret 1990).